hitoshi-watase/sercrod/docs/reference/directives/textContent.md

    - If the element has `*print`, `n-print`, `*textContent`, or `n-textContent`, the combined branch for “print/textContent” is executed.
    - That branch sets `el.textContent` and appends `el` to the parent.
-   - After this branch returns, Nablla does not recurse into children and does not process other content directives for this element.
+   - After this branch returns, Sercrod does not recurse into children and does not process other content directives for this element.

 5. Fallback text handling:

-   - If there is no text directive, but the element has exactly one static text child, Nablla may:
+   - If there is no text directive, but the element has exactly one static text child, Sercrod may:
      - Copy the text verbatim, or
      - Expand `%expr%` placeholders via `_expand_text`, then assign the result to `textContent`.

 6. Other content directives:

-   - Only when no text directive and no simple static-text optimization applies, Nablla proceeds to check `*compose` / `n-compose`, `*innerHTML` / `n-innerHTML`, and so on.
+   - Only when no text directive and no simple static-text optimization applies, Sercrod proceeds to check `*compose` / `n-compose`, `*innerHTML` / `n-innerHTML`, and so on.

 Important consequence: